davegoblue/TestCodingShortcuts/Exercise003.md

 ##### **_08-MAR-2016_**
 Created the full 52c5 with no duplicates and saved the output as an RDS.
 Full code takes ~100 seconds and ~1.5 GB, so it is still not particularly efficient.
 Next steps will be to lookup against the final file and to explore algorithms to reduce processing time and storage space needs.
 Saved as Exercise003_v006.R (overwrote old working version).

+##### **_12-MAR-2016_**
+Read the RDS and tun lookup against it.
+Painfully slow!
+Will need to look in to matrices and a much more clever algorithm.
+Attached is an example of one path that does not work.
+Saved as Exercise003_v007.R (new working version).